albagon/ny-diner/README.md

 ## Contributing

 This repository is the result of a project I am working on to finish a Full-Stack Developer Nanodegree Program.
-Therefore, all contributions are considered.
+Therefore, all contributions are welcome.

 ## License